$0 Texas Micro-School & Pod Kit — Start Your Learning Pod Legally and on Your Own Terms

 The Secular & Inclusive Community Charter Templates

-Customizable parent agreements, liability waivers, and group operating guidelines — written from scratch without any religious language, political affiliations, or mandatory statements of faith.
-These documents establish clear expectations around attendance, cost-sharing, scheduling, curriculum authority, and liability before the first child walks through your door.
-No attorney required, and no ideological gatekeeping required to access them.
+Because every co-op you've found requires a statement of faith your family can't sign.
+Customizable parent agreements, liability waivers, and group operating guidelines written from scratch — no religious language, no political affiliations, no mandatory statements of belief.
+Clear expectations around attendance, cost-sharing, scheduling, curriculum authority, and liability before the first child walks through your door.

 The Pod Liability Protection Framework